kovidgoyal/calibre/manual/faq.rst

 you may not be able to run the server on a port number less than 1024 because of security settings.
 In this case the simplest solution is to adjust your router to forward requests on port 80 to port 8080).

-I get the error message "Failed to start content server: Port 8080 not free on '0.0.0.0'"?
+I get the error message "Failed to start Content server: Port 8080 not free on '0.0.0.0'"?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The most likely cause of this is your antivirus program.
 Try temporarily disabling it and see if it does the trick.